Kendall Jenner is accused of “irresponsible” publicity after drinking her tequila with a straw

 Kendall Jenner was accused of promoting “irresponsible drinking” with a recent Instagram photo of her drinking directly from a bottle of her 818 Tequila through a straw.

-On Wednesday, the star of Keeping Up With The Kardashians uploaded an Instagram album with several photos that had the caption: “Things I love:”.
+On Wednesday, the Keeping Up With The Kardashian star uploaded an Instagram album with several photos that had the caption, “Things I love:.”

 In addition to photos of her dog, two different cars, a horse, and an IV drip of what appears to be blood, the model also included a photo of herself drinking her newly launched brand of tequila.